 The venture started down the Trent Severn 386 kilometres (240 mi) waterway with 45 locks and 39 swing bridges to go through.
 Then across Lake Ontario 175 kilometers (110 mi) single handed because city boy had to go back to work and start a new job.
 The whole thing was insanely risky.My starting point was Midland and destination Port Credit.

 An old boat, no money, might as well say no experience, a newbie sidekick, never did a lock system before…I mean this whole thing was crazy.
 Other than some glitches on the way (landing on a rock and transmission issues) it was a huge success considering.

 My BHAG is when Aubry is done school is figure out how to make this proposal work.
-Id love to take off and try living on the Pacific in Thailand.
+I’d love to take off and spend some time in the Pacific maybe go teach English in Thailand or something.
 I figure somewhere in 10 years.
 Well see how that goes.